Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 18.31.14 UTC
+- WIB: Minggu, 8 Maret 2026 20.08.35 UTC
-- WITA: Minggu, 8 Maret 2026 19.31.14 UTC
+- WITA: Minggu, 8 Maret 2026 21.08.35 UTC
-- WIT: Minggu, 8 Maret 2026 20.31.14 UTC
+- WIT: Minggu, 8 Maret 2026 22.08.35 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship